 In 2013 Dovizioso finally joined forces with Ducati and, after a learning season, the results started to come in 2014, thanks also to the arrival of Luigi Dall'Igna as Ducati Corse’s General Manager.
 Andrea scored two podiums during the season and finished fifth overall in the final standings.
 The positive trend continued, as Andrea began the 2015 season with three successive second places, almost winning the opening round in Qatar where he started from pole.
 He subsequently stepped onto the podium also at Le Mans and Silverstone and finished seventh overall in the final standings.

 The 2016 season again began with a podium finish at Losail, and Dovizioso stepped onto the rostrum again at Sachsenring and Red Bull Ring, where the Ducati Team returned to victory in MotoGP with a historic one-two led by Andrea Iannone.
 In the final stages of the championship, Andrea scored another podium in Japan, and then finished the season with a dominant win at Sepang.
 Dovizioso ended the 2016 season fifth in the overall standings.
-The following year, the Italian successfully built up on these results.
+The following years, the Italian successfully built up on these results.
 2017 saw him scoring six victories and eight podiums overall, then 2018 welcomed four more wins and nine podiums.
 Last year, the Italian took two sensational victories in Qatar and Austria and climbed on the rostrum nine times again.
 With his talent and his ability to master the Desmosedici GP, Andrea is one of the favorites for the 2020 MotoGP title charge.